bbarg/sheets/docs/LanguageReferenceManual.md

 - `if(`*boolean condition*`):`
   - execute the following block if the boolean condition is true
-- `elif(`*boolean expression*`):`
-  - following exactly one `if` statement and one or more `elif` statements, execute the following block if the *boolean condition* is true and all conditions in the preceding chain were false
 - `else`
-  - following exactly one `if` statement and zero or more `elif` statements, execute the following block if all conditions in said chain were false
+  - following exactly one `if` statement, execute the following block if all conditions in said chain were false
 - `while (`*boolean condition*`):`
   - execute the loop contents until the *boolean condition*, evaluated at the start of each iteration, is false
 - `for` loop execution in two formats: